brianobbo/smartgit-config/README.md

 # smartgit-config
-How to remove change to non commercial if accidentally checked for commercial 30 days
+How to remove change to non commercial if accidentally checked for commercial 30 days trial